atet/flutter/README.md

 ### VSCode

-- Download and extract VSCode Portable [here](https://code.visualstudio.com/download) (i.e., the `*.zip` version)
-   - You can directly download the latest version from: https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-archive
+- Download and extract VSCode Portable [here](https://code.visualstudio.com/download) (i.e., the `*.zip` version), or you can directly download the latest version from: https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-archive
 - You can place this extracted directory anywhere you want, on your Desktop, in Program Files, etc.
-- Create a new directory to store all your Flutter apps, let's use `C:\Android\Flutter Projects` for now
+- Create a new directory to store all your Flutter apps, let's create `C:\Android\Flutter Projects` for this tutorial
-- Open VSCode by navigating to the extracted folder and executing `..\VSCode-win32-x64-1.98.1\Code.exe`
+- Open VSCode by navigating to this extracted folder in File Explorer and executing `..\VSCode-win32-x64-1.98.1\Code.exe`
 - On the top-left, click on Explorer (`CTRL+SHIFT+E`) and on "Open Folder" to set the current working directory to `C:\Android\Flutter Projects`
-- If you see anything about "trusted execution," know that code you didn't write should be handled carefully
+- VSCode will warn you about "trusted execution," reminding you that code you didn't write should be handled carefully

 ### Flutter Extension and Configuration